Single item limit insurance

 What is a single item limit?

-A single item limit – sometimes called a single article limit – is the maximum you can claim on your contents insurance for any one item that’s damaged or stolen.
-So, if your single item limit is £2,000 and you have an engagement ring worth more than that, for example, you won’t have adequate cover to replace it to its full value if it’s damaged or stolen.
+For example, if your single item limit is £2,000 and you have an engagement ring worth more than that, you won’t have enough cover to replace it to its full value if it’s damaged or stolen.

 How much is a single item limit?